huggingface/trl/docs/source/online_dpo_trainer.md

 While [Guo et al. (2024)](https://huggingface.co/papers/2402.04792) used an LLM judge to score model completions, the current implementation only supports reward models -- see [Reward Bench](https://huggingface.co/spaces/allenai/reward-bench) for a leaderboard of public models you can use.

-> [!IMPORTANT]
-> Make sure the SFT model and reward model use the _same_ chat template.
-Otherwise you may find the model completions are scored incorrectly.

 ## Get started

 The basic API looks as follows: